-Polycystic Ovary Syndrome or PCOS is one of the most common hormonal endocrine disorders in women.
+- Polycystic Ovary Syndrome (PCOS) is one of the most common hormonal endocrine disorders in women.
 Approximately 5-10% of young women have it, and yet we don’t really know why.
 In general, PCOS means that women with it grow bigger ovaries with many small cysts.
 These cysts are generally not dangerous but often lead to severe hormone imbalances which can cause infertility.

-Many women unknowingly struggle with PCOS for years, and only when they have difficulty conceiving and seek fertility assistance do they learn it is the reason for many of their symptoms.
-It’s estimated that more than fifty-percent of PCOS cases remain undiagnosed.
+- It is estimated that 50% of those with PCOS remain undiagnosed.
+Many women unknowingly struggle with PCOS for years, and only when they have difficulty getting pregnant and seek the help of a fertility specialist do they learn that PCOS is causing their infertility.

-During a normal cycle, a woman develops many follicles which contain eggs.
+During a normal cycle, a woman develops many follicles that contain eggs.
 Around day 14 of her cycle when one of the eggs is appropriately developed, a woman ovulates, or releases the egg.

 Women with PCOS often develop many small, antral follicles with eggs in them, however, the eggs fail to mature properly so they are never ovulated.
 Most women with PCOS do not ovulate or don’t ovulate regularly.
 This is known as anovulation, and it makes it difficult to get pregnant without fertility treatment.

 PCOS Fertility Treatment

 As mentioned, PCOS is the leading cause of infertility.
 The good news is there is lots you can do to improve your fertility and many fertility treatment options.
 Before we go there, let’s briefly touch on the medications someone with PCOS encounters when trying to conceive.

 - Letrozole (Femara): Originally developed as a breast cancer medication, letrozole is the most often the best choice to stimulate the ovaries during an ovulation induction timed intercourse cycle and IUI cycles.

 - for those with PCOS.
 It works by increasing the amount of FSH the pituitary gland secretes.